JaredCross/vps_setup/README.md

 ####Companion guide to go along with the video at https://youtu.be/PS8-bm_v1Zw
 #####This guide is updated and correct as of July 26th

 #####Hey everyone!
 This is the companion guide to go with the youtube video I made.
-I post the link at the top of this readme.
+I posted the link at the top of this readme.
 If anything in the guide looks different than the video, then go with this guide.

 #####All of the instructions here are capable of being improved on.
 If you find a better way of doing anything at all, let me know.
 ALso, if anything is unclear, let me know as well and I will fix it right up!